 Once these systems are in place where the body can use them, you have the capacity to build skill.
 Next we develop our visual space and audio space as we move and put our motor system together, and then the cognitive pieces and language begins to come.
 It’s all part of the integration.

 Building skills is impacted by the foundation

 So many of our kids have skills without the foundation.
-Your Individual differences can constrict your capacity for Purposeful emotional interactions (FEDC 3) and Complex communication and Shared problem-solving (FEDC 4).
+Your Individual differences can constrict your capacity for Intentionality and Two-Way Communication (FEDC 3) and Complex communication and Shared problem-solving (FEDC 4).
 This is especially true for visual-spatial skills which can easily be overlooked.
 If a child is using vision to compensate for another weaker sense, then they are using vision in a constricted way and developing vision in a constricted way.

 As you build these skills, you also start to get ready for Executive Skill: Once you have the sensory pieces in place, how do you regulate that skill in order to pay attention?
 How do you take that into attentive regulation?
 How do I know in my body how long 5 or 30 minutes is?
 Many of our kids get very anxious when they can’t really understand what is next because they don’t understand the span of time.
 The child is not regulated in terms of the time piece which later impacts pacing your child through a test.

 There are so many different layers to the regulatory piece and to the parents, they all look the same because the child’s behaviour is similar.
 But they mean different things at different levels of integration.

 FEDC 1: Self-regulation and interest in the world At this first stage in the DIR Model, or level 1, the child is a victim of their senses.
 The child cannot handle more than one sensory system at a time and tends to have very short spans of attention.
 The system overtakes the moment.
 The child MUST respond to that system when they cannot attend.